 Click on the links above to view a recording of the full Launch Webinar or to view Highlights from the event.

-As part of the Peace IV Project, the official launch of the Glencree Centre for Peace and Reconciliation Journal, in collaboration with the Irish Centre for Human Rights at the National University of Ireland Galway (NUI Galway) and Ulster University, was hosted in an online Webinar on March 24th, 2021.
+As part of the Peace IV Project, the official launch of the Glencree Journal, in collaboration with the Irish Centre for Human Rights at the National University of Ireland Galway (NUI Galway) and Ulster University, was hosted in an online Webinar on March 24th, 2021.
 Featuring a keynote address by Professor Brandon Hamber, John Hume and Thomas P.O'Neill Chair in Peace at Ulster University, the event explored political, social and cultural developments in contemporary Northern Ireland post the Good Friday (Belfast) Agreement of 1998, in the context of the legacy of inter-communal violence.

 The legacy of inter-communal violence is a key thematic area encapsulated within the ongoing Peace Process and central to Glencree’s ‘Addressing the Legacy of Violence through Facilitated Dialogue’ Peace IV project.
 Glencree's work explores how meaningful engagement, dialogue and perspective sharing with victims/survivors groups and individuals as a consequence of Northern Ireland’s ‘Troubles’ may contribute to both official and unofficial legacy processes in Northern Ireland, and on the Island of Ireland.